susanev/uw-stars-cse/143/weeks/week6/lecture-notes.md

 	* All that matters is what kind of object you have
 	* Objects always behave in the same way no matter what the variable type is and no matter what kind of casting you've done

+##### Step 3: Consider Errors
-* The first question you have to consider is whether you pass the compiler check.
-To figure that out, you have to look at the types of the variables.
-The types of the objects don't matter to the compiler.
-The variables determine the contract.
-The variables of type One and Three are okay because both the One class and the Three class include a method1.
+* The first question you have to consider is whether you pass the compiler check
+	* To figure that out, you have to look at the types of the variables
+* The types of the objects don't matter to the compiler
+* The variables determine the contract
+* The variables of type One and Three are okay because both the One class and the Three class include a method1
-* But the two variables of type Object are a problem because the Object class does not include a method1.
-Even though the objects themselves can do this, the contract was for a generic Object, so the compiler is going to complain.
+* The two variables of type Object are a problem because the Object class does not include a method1
+	* Even though the objects themselves can do this, the contract was for a generic Object, so the compiler is going to complain

-* So the fifth and six answers are "compiler error".
-The first four pass the compiler and have no casting, so we don't have to worry about runtime errors.
-The only thing left is to figure out what the individual objects do when method1 is called.
+##### Step 4: Consider Casting
 * `((Two)var1).method2();`
-	* The variable var1 is declared to be of type "One", so in the absence of a cast, we'd be looking at the One role to figure out this contract.
-But there is a cast, so we use that instead.
-We are casting to Two, which means we have renegotiated the contract.
-So the question becomes, does the Two role include a method2?
-The answer is no. So even with this cast, we get a compiler error (the role we have contracted for does not include this method).
+	* The variable var1 is declared to be of type "One", so in the absence of a cast, we'd be looking at the One role to figure out this contract
+	* But there is a cast, so we use that instead
+	* We are casting to Two, which means we have renegotiated the contract
+	* So the question becomes, does the Two role include a method2, no
+	* So even with this cast, we get a compiler error (the role we have contracted for does not include this method)

 * `((Three)var1).method2();`
-	* Here we are using a cast to Three to renegotiate the contract.
-So the question becomes, does the Three role include a method2?
-The answer is yes.
-So we pass the compiler (step 1).
-Then we ask whether the cast is actually legal (step 2).
-What kind of object do we have?
-The variable var1 is referring to a Two object.
-Can a Two object be cast to a Three?
-In other words, can a Two substitute for a Three?
-The answer is no. This would be like giving someone a bicycle when they were expecting an Accord (it's a cast across, which is illegal).
-So even though we pass the compiler, we don't pass the runtime system.
-So this generates a runtime error.
+	* Here we are using a cast to Three to renegotiate the contract
+	* So the question becomes, does the Three role include a method2, yes
+	* So we pass the compiler (step 1)
+	* Then we ask whether the cast is actually legal
+	* What kind of object do we have?
+		* The variable var1 is referring to a Two object
+	* Can a Two object be cast to a Three?
+	* In other words, can a Two substitute for a Three, no
+	* So even though we pass the compiler, we don't pass the runtime system, we generate a runtime error

 * `((Four)var5).method2();`
-	* We have a cast, so we look at the Four role to determine whether this is legal as far as the compiler is concerned (step 1).
-The answer is yes.
-The Four role includes a method2.
-So we pass the compiler.
-But what about the second step?
-We have to consider whether the cast is legal.
-The actual object is a Three object.
-Can a Three object substitute for a Four object?
-The answer is no. A Four object can substitute for a Three, but not the other way around.
-So this generates a runtime error because of the illegal cast.
+	* We have a cast, so we look at the Four role to determine whether this is legal as far as the compiler is concerned, the answer is yes
+	* The Four role includes a method2, so we pass the compiler
+	* We have to consider whether the cast is legal
+	* The actual object is a Three object
+	* Can a Three object substitute for a Four object, no
+	* A Four object can substitute for a Three, but not the other way around
+	* So this generates a runtime error because of the illegal cast

 * `((Three)var5).method2();`
-	* So in a sense we have "overcast" in the first case.
-We didn't need to claim that it will be a Four.
-We only needed to claim that it was a Three.
-But if you overclaim, Java will call you on it.
-It will make sure that all of your casts actually work out.
+	* We have "overcast", we didn't need to claim that it will be a Four
+	* We only needed to claim that it was a Three
+	* But if you overclaim, Java will call you on it
+	* It will make sure that all of your casts actually work out.

 | Call | Output | Explanation |
 | :--- | :--- | :--- |